 - Respects your birth plan

 As a doula, I have seen many couples make the mistake of not listening to their gut feeling when choosing a doctor or midwife.
 It is extremely important for a mother to be comfortable with her doctor or midwife and the type of prenatal care she is receiving.
 You should know pretty early on in pregnancy if you feel your practitioner is a good fit.
 It can be relatively easy to switch to a new doctor or midwife early on, if they don’t feel like a good fit.
-If uneasy feelings are allowed to go on, one may find they will be facing arising fears about the doctor or midwife during labor and birth.
-Labor and birth is one of the most important times in life and pregnant mothers deserve the best care, with few stressors.
+If uneasy feelings are allowed to go on, one may find they will be facing rising fears about the doctor or midwife during labor and birth.
+The labor and birth process is one of the most important times in life and pregnant mothers deserve the best care, with few stressors.
 Take your time when choosing a doctor or midwife.
 Ask to set up an interview with them before deciding which practitioner is the one.

 6. Talk to Your Baby

 For some women this comes naturally, but it can feel awkward at first.
 Talking may be something you do within your heart and mind, or out loud, but the goal here is to communicate with your growing baby.
 Your baby is nestled cozily in your womb, and is acutely aware of its surroundings, you.
 They learn from what you experience.
-Tell them how you are feeling, what you are doing, about their family, what you are eating, what you look forward to and imagine about meeting them.
-Read, sing and dance with them while they are safely tucked inside of your womb.
+Tell them how you are feeling, what you are doing, about their family, what you are eating, and what you look forward to and imagine about meeting them.
+Read, sing, and dance with them while they are safely tucked inside of your womb.
 How lucky this child is to have such a wonderful mother.

 7. Drink a Lot of Water

-Be sure to drink water from a glass, stainless steel or BPA free container to help prevent estrogen mimicking toxins from being passed on to your baby.
+Be sure to drink water from a glass, stainless steel or BPA-free container to help prevent estrogen-mimicking toxins from being passed on to your baby.

 8. Let Your Body be Your Compass

 Tune in to what your body is telling you.
 When pregnant, this is more important than ever.
-There will be more strain, more hunger, more intense emotion than at other times in life.
+There will be more strain, more hunger, and more intense emotion than at other times in life.
 If you are feeling tired, rest.
 If you are hungry, eat.
-If you experience more braxton hicks contractions, drink more water.
+If you experience more Braxton-Hicks contractions, drink more water.
 If you are stressed, take time to alleviate it.
 This may be easier said than done, but I find that women who listen to their own needs and then follow that with nourishing what the body has said it needs, tend to enjoy pregnancy more and have less problems during pregnancy, labor and birth.